 There is also a risk to patients where the ink oxidizes and changes color with treatment.

-What kind of anesthetic is used for tattoo removal?
+What kind of anesthetic is used?

 The majority of patients at SpaMedica receive laser treatment under topical anesthetic (anesthetic cream) with an air chilling system where cold air is applied to the skin and provides additional anesthesia.
 In most instances patients describe the tattoo removal as far less painful than the tattoo itself.
 In some circumstances, patients prefer the use of local anesthesia.
 Local anesthesia is injected under the skin, rendering the procedure painless.
 Of course, there is a modest amount of pain associated with injection of the local anesthesia.
 Most sessions are very short, last a matter of five minutes, and are well-tolerated under topical local anesthetic cream and air cooling.